 When I moved to Silicon Valley in 2007, self-serve software was all the rage.
 Everyone wanted to create products that sold themselves.

-Ten years later, there’s still a sense that startups can simply develop a product, lean back, and let the software do all the work.
-But this way of thinking is selfish.
-There's no fast track to explosive growth.
+More than ten years later, there’s still a sense that startups can simply develop a product, lean back, and let the software do all the work.
+PLG (Product-Led Growth) is all the rage these days, and while I believe in the idea (Close is and has been a PLG company before that term existed), I see way too many "experts" conflating PLG with the notion that "sales is becoming obsolete".
+But that's rarely how it works.
 To really succeed in the SaaS world, you have to build a product that solves your customers’ needs, not just your own.

 Self-serve software is great, but startups need humans, especially for sales, support, and success.
 The people you hire provide just as much value as your product.